polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 A GaiaSoul Gold Partner is expected to do all _"first level support"_ for his customers, which is support about basic usage of the system, its modules, and its configuration.
 However, there should be a lot of material, both in these help files, and in our partner package, to get you started with this.
-We only accept support/bug reports/feature requests directly from our partners, and none of your customers can send us direct support requests, unless they purchased directly from us - At which point they're not your customer, but ours.
-However, this allows you to keep your customers as _yours_, and almost completely _"hide"_ us in the process.
+We do not accept support requests originating from your customers.
+However, this allows you to keep your customers as _yours_, and almost completely _"hide"_ us in the process, building your own network of clients.

-A GaiaSoul Gold Partner is also expected to proactively market his distribution, and setup a website marketing his distribution - Or at least mention his distribution on a sub section on an existing website - And/or actively communicate the system in the blogosphere and on social media.
+A GaiaSoul Gold Partner is also expected to proactively market his distribution, and if possible setup a website marketing his distribution - Or at least mention his distribution on a sub section on an existing website - And/or actively communicate the system in the blogosphere and on social media.
 For partners that are particularly good at fulfilling their obligations, a special section in the core distribution will be rewarded, mentioning